jinghuazhao/Caprion/README.md

 9_lookup.sh
 ```

-Some have or are able to generate a SLURM counterpart (.sb); `7_merge_X.sb` is obsolete since chromose X is handled together with autosomes.
+Some have or are able to generate a SLURM counterpart (.sb); chromose X is handled together with autosomes.

 ## 1. Data handling and PCA projection